Click for homepage

 107,458,687,327,250,619,360,000 ≈ 1.07 x 1023 ≈ 276 = 76 bits

 Compared to modern computer encryption, this would be the equivalent of 76 bits; which is quite an achievement for its era.
-If we consider the 4-wheel Naval Enigma (M4), we must take into account that the M4 has an extra rotor to the left of the three standard rotors.
+If we consider the 4-rotor Naval Enigma (M4), we must take into account that the M4 has an extra rotor to the left of the three standard rotors.
 This 4th rotor cannot be exchanged with the other rotors and does not move during encypherment.
 The remaining 3 rotors are chosen from a set of 8.
 This leads to the following calculation:

 English German Calculation Total

-Wheel order Walzenlage 8 x 7 x 6 336
+Rotor order Walzenlage 8 x 7 x 6 336

 Reflector UKW β or γ 2 ×